 Labour have launched a separate manifesto for every region in England as part of plans to hand "wealth and power back to every community".

-Their Shadow Transport Secretary Andy McDonald visited Nottingham City Transport's Bus depot and a factory in Bilborough, that will make ultra-low energy refits city homes - once it opens in the new year.
+Their Shadow Transport Secretary Andy McDonald visited Nottingham City Transport's bus depot and a factory in Bilborough.

 And ITV are gearing up for their next election debate on Sunday from 7pm.
-Seven partys will be taking part in the event which will be hosted by Julie Etchingham.
+Seven parties will be taking part in the event which will be hosted by Julie Etchingham.